 ## Introduction

-libpag is a real-time rendering library for PAG (Portable Animated Graphics) files that renders both
+libpag is a real-time rendering library for PAG (Portable Animated Graphics) files.
+It supports

-vector-based and raster-based animations across most platforms, such as iOS, Android, macOS,
+rendering both vector-based and raster-based animations on various platforms, including iOS, Android,

 ## Features